-The emirate focuses on reducing energy imports and carbon dioxide emissions by 30 percent by 2030.
-Dubai’s own solar power and nuclear power imported from neighboring emirate Abu Dhabi will help reduce its reliance on gas.
+The emirate focuses on reducing energy imports and carbon dioxide emissions by 30 % by 2030.
+Dubai's own solar power and nuclear power imported from neighbouring emirate Abu Dhabi will help reduce its reliance on gas.

 The Dubai Municipality is working closely with Emirates Gas to achieve the conversion of all its cars from petrol to gas.
 It has successfully converted its five cars till date and striving to convert its all 1000 cars to run on CNG.

 Dubai Metro Green Line

-Dubai’s another project that targets energy efficiency is Metro Green Line which spans 23 kilometers and covers 16 stations including the transfer stations Union and Khalid Bin Al Waleed Stations.
+Dubai's other project which targets energy efficiency is Metro Green Line which spans 23 kilometers and covers 16 stations including the transfer stations Union and Khalid Bin Al Waleed Stations.

 While the global city, Dubai, aspires high to reduce the energy consumption, it also quotes that the cities of the 21st century must progress taking into consideration the usage of energy, and act as forces for national and global development.